« Back to Spotlights

 Bonsai Bar Workshops

-Learn the Japanese art of bonsai at a variety of Dutchess County destinations.
-Bonsai Bar brings the East Asian gardening tradition to beginners.
-At these workshops, grab a Hudson Valley beer and start making miniature trees.
+Learn the Japanese art of bonsai, as Bonsai Bar brings the East Asian gardening tradition to beginners.
+At these workshops, grab a beer from Industrial Arts Brewing and start making miniature trees.
 Fundamental techniques will help you pot, prune, and design organic works of art.
-Start with the dwarf jade for a manageable tree for first-timers at craft beverage hotspots like Industrial Arts Brewing Company in Beacon.
-For full dates, click here.
+Start with the dwarf jade for a manageable tree.
+For details, click here.

 Kintsugi Workshop

-Wednesday, May 21 at 6 p.m. at River Valley Arts Center, Wappingers Falls
+Thursday, May 21, 6 p.m., at River Valley Arts Center, Wappingers Falls

 Related: Discover Asian Cuisine Across Dutchess County